supahcraig/redpanda_basics/connectors/Benthos/demos/SQL_delta/README.md

 There is quite a bit going on here, let's break it down into the individual components.
 Like the great man once said, thee's no trick.
 It's just a little trick.

-_NOTE: this assumes the high watermark column is numeric.
-If it is a date or timestamp, it needs some special treatment._

 ### Trick #1 - making it run continually